elvis-mw/APPLE-STORE-SALES-SQL-ANALYSIS/README.md

 ```
 Insight

-- Recognizing peak sales days can help businesses optimize staffing, inventory, and promotions.
+- Recognizing peak sales days can help stores optimize staffing, inventory, and promotions.
 Stores can capitalize on high-traffic days by running targeted marketing campaigns.

 ## 10. Identify how many sales occurred in December 2022.
 Objective: